openstack/ceilometer/doc/source/events.rst

 parameters from the trait definition, if any, which can customize their behavior for a given trait.
 They are called with a list of all matching fields from the notification, so they can derive a value from multiple fields.
-The plugin will be called even if there is no fields found matching the field path(s), this lets a plugin set a default value, if needed.
+The plugin will be called even if there are no fields found matching the field path(s), this lets a plugin set a default value, if needed.
 A plugin can also reject a value by returning *None*, which will cause the trait not to be added.
-If the plugin returns anything other than *None*, the trait's value will be set from whatever the plugin returned (coerced to the appropriate type for the trait).
+If the plugin returns anything other than *None*, the trait's value will be set to whatever the plugin returned (coerced to the appropriate type for the trait).

 Building Notifications